Skip to main content

 Tip

 Looking for something else?
-To have your video play inline on LinkedIn, check out our Publish to Social Help page.
-To simulcast your Wistia webinars to LinkedIn, visit our LinkedIn Live integration Help page.
+To have your video play inline on LinkedIn, review our Publish to Social article.
+To simulcast your Wistia webinars to LinkedIn, check out our LinkedIn Live integration.

-Made a change to your media, such as updating the title or thumbnail, and LinkedIn is still showing the old version?
-Not to worry, just pop that media URL into the LinkedIn Post Inspector, and LinkedIn will re-scrape the video for the latest metadata.
+Is the title or thumbnail of your media outdated in your LinkedIn post?
+Not to worry, just paste that media URL into the LinkedIn Post Inspector, and LinkedIn will re-scrape the video for the latest metadata.

 Domain Restrictions and LinkedIn